 Despite advances in surgery and chemotherapy over the past 20 years, only modest progress has been made in improving overall survival in patients with ovarian cancer.
 Although the majority of women with advanced ovarian cancer respond to first-line chemotherapy, most responses are not durable.
-More than 70% of patients die of recurrent disease within 5 years of diagnosis.
+More than 80% of patients will have a recurrence of their disease after first-line treatment, and more than half will die of recurrent disease within 5 years of diagnosis.

 The poor survival in advanced ovarian cancer is due both to late diagnosis, as well as to the lack of effective second-line therapy for patients who relapse.
 The clinical course of ovarian cancer patients is marked by periods of remission and relapse of sequentially shortening duration until chemotherapy resistance develops.
 Therefore, new treatment modalities and paradigms are needed in order to significantly improve the prognosis of women diagnosed with epithelial ovarian cancer.

 Urgent Need: Ovarian cancer is the leading cause of death from gynecologic cancer in the United States.
-If diagnosed at the localized stage, the 5-year survival rate is 93%, however, only 15% of all cases are detected at this stage.
-The majority of cases (63%) are diagnosed after the disease has already spread, called metastasis.
+If diagnosed at the localized stage, the 5-year survival rate is 92%, however, only 15% of all cases are detected at this stage.
+The majority of cases (61%) are diagnosed after the disease has already spread (metastasized).
 For women diagnosed with distant metastases, the 5-year survival rate is 27%.

-Incidence and Mortality: Each year nearly 22,280 women in the United States will be diagnosed with ovarian cancer, and 15,500 will die.
+Incidence and Mortality: Each year nearly 22,240 women in the United States will be diagnosed with ovarian cancer, and 14,230 will die.
 Worldwide, nearly 225,000 women will be diagnosed, and more than 140,000 will die of the disease.
 The incidence of ovarian cancer increases with age and is most prevalent in the eighth decade of life.
-The median age at the time of diagnosis is 63 years.
+About half of the women diagnosed with ovarian cancer are 63 years or older.

 Signs and Symptoms: Early ovarian cancer usually has no obvious symptoms.
 Some women may experience persistent, nonspecific symptoms, such as bloating, pelvic or abdominal pain, difficulty eating or feeling full quickly, or urinary urgency or frequency.
 The most common sign is enlargement of the abdomen, which is caused by the accumulation of fluid.